-Non-missing observations in original unit: Sum: 18928, Percent: 68.25 Non-missing observations in chosen unit: Sum: 18928, Percent: 63.15
+Non-missing observations in original unit: Sum: 18928, Percent: 68.25 Non-missing observations in chosen unit: Sum: 11819, Percent: 99.34

-ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Do members of all political groups enjoy the same level of civil liberties, or are political party or candidate, or a group of parties/candidates that can be distinguished from others in terms of enjoyment of civil liberties.
+ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Do members of all political groups enjoy the same level of civil liberties, or are some groups generally in a more favorable position?

+CLARIFICATION: A political group is defined as those who are affiliated with a particular political party or candidate, or a group of parties/candidates that can be distinguished from others in terms of enjoyment of civil liberties.
 Responses should not reflect which party controls the legislature and executive.
 Here, civil liberties are understood to include access to justice, private property rights, freedom of movement, and freedom from forced labor.
-RESPONSES: